flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 - Within workflows, the outputs of tasks are promises under the hood, so you can't access and operate on them like typical Python function outputs. *You can only pass promises into other tasks and workflows*.
+- Regular Python conditionals won't work as intended in workflows: you need to use the {ref}`conditional <conditional>` construct.

 In contrast to workflow code, the code within tasks is actually executed by a Python interpreter when it's run locally or inside a container when run on a